-Where multiple teeth are missing a bridge can be constructed supported by implants (‘implant supported bridge’) or implants can be placed to stabalise and support dentures (‘implant retained overdentures’).
+Where multiple teeth are missing a bridge can be constructed supported by implants (‘implant supported bridge’).
+Implants can also be placed to support a denture (‘implant retained overdentures’).
 In selected cases an implant can be placed at the same time a tooth is removed.

 Before an implant can be placed a careful assessment must be made to ensure adequate bone is present to support the implant.
-In cases where there is inadequate bone a bone graft may be first required.
+This involved a specialized 3d Scan of the jaws (cone beam ct scan).